 An American in Paris

 Length: 113 minutes / 1.88 hours

 Two friends share an apartment in Paris as they try to obtain their dreams.
-Jerry (Gene Kelly) is the eponymous American who has joined forces with his pianist friend Adam (Oscar Levant), at least joined insomuch as they have to pay the rent together.
-Adam is working with the singer Henri Baurel (Georges Guétary), who in turn is in a relationship with Lise (Lesli Caron), a French girl that Jerry has so conveniently fallen in love with at a local restaurant.
+Jerry (Gene Kelly) is the eponymous American who has joined forces with his pianist friend Adam (Oscar Levant), or at least joined insomuch as they have to pay the rent together.
+Adam is working with the singer Henri Baurel (Georges Guétary), who in turn is in a relationship with Lise (Lesli Caron), a French girl who Jerry has so conveniently fallen in love with at a local restaurant.
 Of course, Jerry’s patron, Milo Roberts (Nina Foch) is smitten with him, which leads us to the crazy intersection of a masked ball.
-At the ball, these people sort out who loves who, even if their situations cannot change in order to make it happen.
+At the ball, these people sort out who loves who, even if their situations cannot change to make it happen.
 Still, this doesn’t prevent Jerry from daydreaming about what might happen if he and Lise could actually be together.

 2 sum it up: 2 films, 2 pictures of Paris